mischov/gate/README.md

     (str "Hello, " name ".
 I am a handler.")))
 ```

 But manually retrieving params from the request like that means writing the same boilerplate over and over, and that's no fun.
 Luckily, there's a macro for that: gate.handler/defhandler.
+The following example creates exactly the same handler as the example above.

 ```clojure
 (defhandler